First-principles modelling of the magnetic structure of the lightest nuclear systems using effective field theory

-In the following, we use both NLO parameterizations, check that they are RG invariant and compare them in the context of $A<4$ $M_1$ observables.
+In the following, we use both NLO parameterizations, check that they are RG invariant, and compare them in the context of $A<4$ $M_1$ observables.

-The three-nucleon scattering amplitude is a result of the full solution of the coupled channel Faddeev integral equations.
-The different channels for $^3$H are the spin-triplet - $t$ (representing an ``off-shell'' Deuteron, $d$, dibaryon), and the spin-singlet - $s$ ($nn,np$).
-For $^3$He, the contributing channels are the spin-triplet - $t$, spin-singlet - $s$ ($np$) and $pp$~\cite{faddeev}, where the latter is required because of the Coulomb force between the protons, which is fully considered.
-The nuclear amplitudes we use here are taken explicitly from Ref.~\cite{Big_paper}, where they are benchmarked numerically, and validated using the binding energy difference between $^3$H-$^3$He.
+The three-nucleon scattering amplitude results from the full solution of the coupled channel Faddeev integral equations.
+The different channels for $^3$H are the spin-triplet - $t$ (representing an ``off-shell'' Deuteron, $d$, dibaryon), and the spin-singlet - $s$ ($nn,np$). $^3$He is characterized by spin-triplets - $t$, spin-singlets - $s$ ($np$), and $pp$~\cite{faddeev}, the latter required by the Coulomb force between protons, which is fully considered by this work.
+The nuclear amplitudes we use here are taken explicitly from Ref.~\cite{Big_paper}, where they are benchmarked numerically and validated using the binding energy difference between $^3$H and $^3$He.